scireum/sirius-biz/src/main/java/sirius/biz/tycho/kb/README.md

 used.

-Note that the articles can be placed in chapters to provide a hierarchical navigation. **Sirius** itself provides a sef of default base chapters where core help topics are placed.
+Note that the articles can be placed in chapters to provide a hierarchical navigation. **Sirius** itself provides a set of default base chapters where core help topics are placed.
 These chapters can be extended by applications.

 To create an article, use the **k:article** tag, for chapters use **k:chapter**.